julienyvenat/docker-suricata/README.md

 # Docker Suricata

-~~For **centos7** : Run the version 4.1.3 of Suricata with Docker and Docker Compose.~~ Some bugs during the installation must be corrected.
-For now only the alpine version is up.

-For **alpine** : Run the version 4.0.4 of Suricata with Docker and Docker Compose.

 Suricata is an Open Source IDS, IPS and NSM engine.

-For more information about it, follow this link --> [HERE!!](https://suricata-ids.org/)
+For more information about it, go on their [website](https://suricata-ids.org/) or consult the official [documentation](https://suricata-ids.org/docs/) for technical information.

+- For **alpine** : Run the version 4.0.4 of Suricata with Docker and Docker Compose.

 This is a ready-to-use version of Suricata.